gramineproject/gramine/Documentation/devel/features.md

 Currently, there are only two usages of user/group IDs in Gramine:
 - changing ownership of a file via `chown()` and similar system calls;
-- injecting SIGCHLD on terminated child processes (user ID is injected into the signal information `siginfo_t::si_uid`).
+- passing user ID in the SIGCHLD signal information on child process termination (in `siginfo_t::si_uid`).

 Gramine does *not* currently implement user/group ID fields in the `/proc/[pid]/status` pseudo-file.